percona/everest-doc/docs/manage_users.md

 All user accounts are stored in the YAML format within the `everest-accounts` Secret in the `everest-system` namespace:

-??? example "User accounts YAML format"
+??? example "User accounts: YAML format"

     ```{.text .no-copy}
     apiVersion: v1